ACL Tears: Risk Factors, Symptoms & Treatment

 However, keep in mind that the recovery process is different for everyone, and not everyone’s goals are the same.
 For example, someone whose goal is to start jogging again is going to have a shorter recovery time than someone whose goal is to return to a competitive sport.

 Have Questions?
-Ask Your Orthopaedic Surgeon
+Ask Your Orthopedic Surgeon

 As a former Division I college soccer player and lifelong athlete, Dr. Brian Domby is able to approach sports injuries from a unique perspective.